adamstallard/coinsensus/README.md

 ### `acceptedTokens`
 The contract stores a list of tokens it will accept.
 It has to be familiar with the logic for sending these tokens (for instance ERC20, ERC223).

-### `minimumTokenPayout`
-For each accepted token, there's a minimum amount that can be paid to an address as a [dividend](#dividends).
-This is to avoid generating excessive transactions for small balances.

 ### `mostVotesPerRound`
 The highest number of votes received so far in a round.
 Used for computing [`dividendWhenAdded`](#dividendWhenAdded).

+### `dividends`
+For each type of accepted token, the number of tokens available to be collected as dividends.

 ### Other Variables
 [Other variables](#variables) affecting the operation of the contract are updated to match the variables set by a winning [proposal](#proposals) when the [proposal is run](#runproposal).